squarezero/squarezero.github.io/content/blog/twelve-songs.md

 I want to write a song for you,
 We dance and drink to health.
-I will sell my sould for your smiles.
+I will sell my soul for your smiles.
 Why do I float and fly
 When you're happy and high?